FBigT/FBigT/README.md

 I’m @FBigT

-Fun fact: Is it child labor if its voluntary
+Fun question - Is it child labor if its voluntary

 <!---
 FBigT/FBigT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.